CBSE Class 10 Science Syllabus 2022-23

 - Ohm’s law

-- Resistance, Resistivity, Factors on which the resistance of a conductor depends.
+- Resistance, Resistivity, and Factors on which the resistance of a conductor depends.

 - Heating effect of electric current and its applications in daily life.